GSA/digitalgov-workflow/_docs/contribute.md

 _:stopwatch: Expect blog posts to publish 1-2 weeks after final copy is received._

-{% note %}Note: If content is about programs at your agency, you must have it reviewed and approved by your agency’s Comms team before submitting.
+{% note %} Note: If content is about programs at your agency, you must have it reviewed and approved by your agency’s Comms team before submitting.
 {% endnote %}

 ## Case studies, examples of problems solved